 - Are recommended for an Assessment as a part of a Family Court Case or Custody Case

-Is the Family Peace Initiative (FPI) Battering Intervention Program going to fulfill my court requirements?
+Is the FPI Battering Intervention Program going to fulfill my court requirements?

 We are pleased to let you know that the Family Peace Initiative Battering Intervention Program is a state-certified battering intervention program, fulfilling Kansas requirements of such programs.
 We are certified by the Kansas Attorney General’s Office and have been from the earliest year that certification was available in Kansas.

-What is the purpose of the FPI Program?
+What is the purpose of the FPI BIP Program?

-The purpose of this program is to help participants build skills to engage in strong, healthy relationships free from cruelty, abuse, and violence.
+The purpose of this program is to help victims and families achieve safety by helping those who have harmed an intimate partner to acknowledge the harm, work toward repairing the damage done, and build skills to engage in strong, healthy relationships free from cruelty, abuse and violence.

 What should I expect?

-First of all, you can expect respect and consideration.
+First of all, you can expect to be treated with respect and consideration.
+FPI provides services with compassion, integrity, and expertise.
 We want you to know we believe in your capacity to change.
-We know it takes a tremendous amount of courage to walk through the doors or dial the number to get an appointment.
-Our commitment to you is that we will provide you services with compassion, integrity, and expertise.
-Those who walk through our doors are about to embark on a journey toward transformational change, and we want to honor that commitment.
+We know it takes a tremendous amount of courage to walk through the doors, or dial the number, to get an appointment.
+Those who walk through our doors are about to embark on a journey toward self-examination and transformational change, and we honor that commitment.